SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 }
 ```

-However, there are some differences between the directed graphs and the above automaton.
+However, there are some differences between directed graphs and the above automaton.
 1. When we reach a new state, we push that state on to the stack.
 That is, we do a shift.
 2. When we reach a state where any of the items has the dot on the right side of the body, we do a reduce using that production, depending on the
    next input token.

 We need to modify our above representation to handle shift and reduce actions.
-To support shift, we add a prefix `s` to each state that is the
+To support shift, we add a prefix "s" to each state that is the
 result of a state and a transition symbol.

 ```python